-How to frost a smooth cake with buttercream
+How to Frost a Cake with Buttercream

 Today’s tutorial is all about how to frost a smooth cake.
 Getting that nice, smooth finish when icing a cake can take some practice, but I have been asked so many times about how I get my icing so smooth, I’ve finally put together some instructions that I hope will be helpful.
 Just remember you have to be patient.
 My first cake did not look like my current cakes.
 It took practice – and the right tools.

+Want to frost cupcakes?
 See my post on how to beautifully frost your cupcakes!

 So to start, let’s talk about the tools you’ll need:

-Fondant smoother (I use this one)
+Fondant smoother (I use Wilton Easy Glide Fondant Smoother)